apache/derby/maven2/README.txt

     You are required to provide your private key and the passphrase to GnuPG.
     Using a passphrase agent is recommended, but you can also specify it on the command line when invoking maven with -Dgpg.passphrase=PASSPHRASE.

-    There are other ways to achieve this too, but please do not specify you passphrase in the POM that is deployed on the Maven repositories!
+    WARNING: Do not specify your passphrase in the POM that is deployed on the Maven repositories!

-    The local repository is typically found in '~/.m2/repository/', and the Derby artifacts are located under "org/apache/derby/".
+    The local repository is typically found in '~/.m2/repository/', and the Derby artifacts are located under 'org/apache/derby/'.
     The clean target is included to avoid unintentionally installing/deploying artifacts not supposed to be deployed.
+    If you just want to build the artifacts, use 'mvn package' or 'mvn verify'.
+    The former will generate the artifact jar, the latter will additionally generate/include the POM to be deployed and the signatures.

     NOTE: Do not run 'mvn package|verify install', that is to combine either package or verify with install, as this causes the